-- Verify exterior seals are against the room at the top corners and not turned in when the room is out (horizontal seal overlaps vertical). - Also, check for voids in the seal on the slide roof and side panels. - Make sure weep hole in ramp pan is open and unobstructed.
+- Verify exterior seals are against the room at the top corners and not turned in when the room is out (horizontal seal overlaps vertical). - Also, check for VOIDS in the seal on the slide roof and side panels. - CHECK weep hole in ramp pan is OPEN and UNOBSTRUCTED.